 June 16, 2023 | Alessandra Moctezuma, Gallery Director, San Diego Mesa College

 *No lectures scheduled in December and January

 Once to three times a year, the Museum hosts symposia based on current special exhibitions.
 The program features internationally recognized scholars, museum directors, and important minds in the field of visual studies and culture from all over the globe.
 This three-hour program affords audience members the ability to learn more about the art and artists we bring to San Diego, from several external voices.

 Throughout the year the Museum offers lectures presented by curators, scholars, and contemporary artists that provide new insight on the works of art on view at the Museum.
 Gallery Lectures and Artist Talks are held in the Museum’s galleries on select Saturday mornings and are free with Museum admission unless otherwise noted.

 Support Council Lectures

 Since 2000, The San Diego Museum of Art and the Museum of Contemporary Art San Diego have partnered to present the annual Axline Lecture in honor of Jackie and Rea Axline, longtime trustees and supporters of both museums who in 1999 bequeathed generous endowments to both institutions.
-Hosted in alternate years by each museum, this annual event offers an opportunity to say thank you to current museum members, donors, and supporters.
-Previous Axline Lectures have featured contemporary artist Catherine Opie (2017), photographer Sebastião Salgado (2016), sculptor El Anatsui (2015), Alfredo Jaar (2014), and sculpture Charles Ray (2013).
+Hosted in alternate years by each muum, this annual event offers an opportunity to say thank you to current museum members, donors, and supporters.
+Previous Axline Lectures have featured contemporary artist Ana de Alvear (2020), contemporary artist Trevor Paglen (2019), contemporary artist Nancy Lorenz (2018), photographer Catherine Opie (2017), photographer Sebastião Salgado (2016), sculptor El Anatsui (2015), Alfredo Jaar (2014), and sculpture Charles Ray (2013).

 Join the Museum’s e-newsletter to receive timely updates on upcoming lecture programming.